Jonny Craig: Solo work (2009–present)

 Craig was featured in Alternative Press's issue #288 that was released June 5, 2012.

-In November 2012, somebody hacked Craig's personal e-mail that contained some demos that circulated on the internet; Craig stated the leaked material will not be on his upcoming solo EP.
+In November 2012, Craig's personal e-mail was hacked.
+The hack resulted in some leaked demos circulating on the internet; Craig stated the leaked material would not be on his upcoming solo EP.
 From Craig's personal Twitter page: "don't trip the songs that leaked are not what my album is going to sound like. that was me just fucking around with some stuff."

-Craig set up an account on Indiegogo where fans donated money to produce Craigs upcoming EP.
-He also confirmed in a recent interview that he has bought out his contract with Rise Records.
+Craig set up an account on Indiegogo where fans donated money to produce his upcoming EP.
+He also confirmed in a recent interview that he had bought out his contract with Rise Records.
 He released his solo EP, Find What You Love and Let It Kill You, on September 24, 2013, as an independent release.

-On November 26, 2013 Jonny has released the Special Edition of Find What You Love And Let It Kill You.
-The Special Edition includes a new song, which features two people that paid to be on the album from the Indiegogo campaign.
-He has also released a new song, "Dirty Christmas" which is available also on November 26, 2013.
-In an interview with rockforevernagazine, Jonny has said he wants to do "maybe one or two more tours(before recording), with me as like a third spot...
-Maybe a Circa tour?"
-He also said that his new second album may be coming out next year.
-He also has stated him and Kyle Lucas are making an album together.
-On January 15, Jonny stated he was starting a new band.
-The following day, he tweeted that the band's name would be Slaves.
-According to Under the Gun Review, along with Craig as lead vocalist, Slaves will consist of guitarists Jason Mays, Alex Lyman, and Christopher Kim, drummer Tai Wright, and bassist Colin Vieira.
+On November 26, 2013, Craig released the special edition of Find What You Love And Let It Kill You.
+The special edition included a new song, featuring two top backers from his earlier Indiegogo campaign.
+On the same day, he released the song "Dirty Christmas".

+In September 2021, Craig released his second and most recent solo album, "The Places We'll Never Be".